 What can you do to discuss Prediabetes, avoid the progression to Type 2 Diabetes, and pass along all that you learn to friends and family?

 Solution Starter: Where Better Health Begins

-When you take part in the Solution Starter Prediabetes Program, you’ll enjoy a unique, online program that’s educational, interactive, and even FUN!
+In the link that follows, I’ll tell you more about the Solution Starter Prediabetes Program.
+You’ll enjoy a unique, online program that’s educational, interactive, and even FUN!
 Plus, it’s been scientifically proven to get results in the fight against Prediabetes.
 Designed by Certified Diabetes Educator Georgianne Holland, learn about the benefits of this program here.

 CLICK THE BUTTON BELOW TO LEARN MORE ABOUT THIS PREDIABETES PROGRAM!